0atman/noboilerplate/scripts/13-rust-is-boring.md

 - If your tests run in 1s,
 - pipelines deploy instantly,
 - Transpilation is all done inside the compiler,
-- and the language is rich enough that linting itself is handled inside the compiler
+- and the language is rich enough that linting itself is also handled inside the compiler

 Then you can iterate faster, both your team, and all external contributors.